Colouring $(P_r+P_s)$-Free Graphs: The Proof of Theorem 1

-We slightly try to extend $Q$ as follows.
-If $A(u,v)$ contains more vertices than only vertex~$t$, we pick an arbitrary vertex $t'$ of $A(u,v)\setminus \{t\}$ and put $t'$ to $Q$.
 We first observe that if $c(x)=3$ no other vertex of $Q$ can be coloured with colour~$3$; in particular recall that $t$ and $t'$ (if $t'$ exists) both belong to $A_1$, and as such have list~$\{1,2\}$.
-Moreover, if $Q$ is of type~2, then any vertex in $A(v,u)$ with list $\{1,2\}$ is adjacent to $t$ and $t'$, as otherwise $Q$ is of type~1.
+Moreover, if $Q$ is of Type~2, then any vertex in $A(v,u)$ with list $\{1,2\}$ is adjacent to $t$, as otherwise $Q$ is of Type~1.

 {\bf Branching VI} ($O(n)$ branches)\\ We choose a vertex $u\in A_2$ such that $|N(u)\cap N_1|$ is minimal and create $(Q,P,x)$.
 We branch by considering all possibilities of colouring $Q$ such that $c(x)=3$ and the possibility where we remove colour~$3$ from $L(x)$.
 The first case leads to $O(1)$ branches, since $|Q|\le6$.
 We will prove that we either terminate by Rule~\ref{r-2sat} or branch in Branching VII.
-In the second case we deactivate $u$ directly or by applying Rule~\ref{r-three} and Rule~\ref{r-one2}.
+In the second case we deactivate $u$ directly or by applying Rules~\ref{r-three} and~\ref{r-one2}.
 This is the only recursive branch and the depth of the recursion is $|A_2|\in O(n)$.
 Since the first case in the recursion tree always leads either to termination or to subsequent branching in Branching VII, the branching tree in Branching VI can be seen as a path of length $O(n)$, where at each node $O(1)$ branches are created.
 Hence, we have a total of $O(n)$ branches in Branching VI.

 Now consider a branch where $Q$ is coloured.
 Although by Rule~\ref{r-one} vertices in~$Q$ will need to be removed from $G$, we make an exception by temporarily keeping $Q$ in the graph after we coloured it until the end of Branching VII.
 The reason is that this will be helpful for analysing the structure of $(G,L)$.
 We run only Rules~\ref{r-2sat},~\ref{r-one2} and~\ref{r-triangle} to prevent changes in the size of neighbourhood of vertices in $A_2$ for the purposes of the next claim (Claim~\ref{c-rLargeDegree}).
 Observe that Rules~\ref{r-2sat},~\ref{r-one2} and~\ref{r-triangle} do not decrease the degree of any vertex.
 By Rule~\ref{r-2sat}, $A_2\neq \emptyset$.
 We prove the following claim for vertices in $A_2$.